18 Inexpensive Sustainable Homes Almost Anyone Can Afford

 ECOCOR PASSIVE HOUSES

-Ecocor is dedicated to the construction of environmentally responsible passive houses (meaning they are very energy-efficient).
-The company builds its own designs, working with architects and owner-builders to build the healthiest, most energy-efficient, resilient homes they can.
-From design to construction, Ecocor is committed to reducing the ecological impact of the construction process, with 11 models to choose from with a variety of exterior options, including the Passiv Shell option with an extra-robust building envelope for greater energy-efficiency.
+Ecocor is dedicated to the construction of efficient, environmentally responsible passive houses.
+The company builds its own designs, but works with architects and owner-builders to create the healthiest, most efficient, resilient homes possible.
+From design to construction, Ecocor is committed to reducing the ecological impact of the construction process.

 House with white exterior, Ecocor Passive House Goldenrod Morse Court